-- 1. Any UGLG that may newly qualify as a Metropolitan City but wants to defer their entitlement status; - 2.
-Any UGLG currently deferring Metropolitan City status that wants to continue to defer their entitlement status; - 3.
-Any UGLG accepting Metropolitan City status stating it will enter into a joint agreement with your Urban County (and a letter from your county confirming willingness to enter into the joint agreement); and - 4.
+- 1. Any UGLG that may newly qualify as a Metropolitan City but wants to defer its entitlement status: - 2.
+Any UGLG currently deferring Metropolitan City (entitlement) status that wants to continue to defer its entitlement status; - 3.
+Any UGLG accepting Metropolitan City (entitlement) status stating it will enter into a joint agreement with your Urban County (and a letter from your county confirming willingness to enter into the joint agreement); and - 4.
 Any UGLG accepting Metropolitan City (entitlement) status that will cease participation in your Urban County's CDBG program.